marcobaldo/ngx-fullstory/README.md

 This is an Angular wrapper for the FullStory JavaScript SDK.

-Initial version of code is originally from https://github.com/CaliStyle/ng-fullstory, created just to get something up and running that can identify my users.
+Initial version of code is originally from https://github.com/CaliStyle/ng-fullstory, modified just to get something up and running that can identify my users.
+The old library seems to not be working anymore.

 I will continuously update the library and might introduce breaking changes in the next version.